josejuansanchez/josejuansanchez.github.io/android/index.md

 ## Android

-### Google+ Communities
+### Developers Group
-* Currently, I am collaborating with the [Google+ Community Android Almería](https://plus.google.com/u/0/communities/105420979515011141876), a meeting point for the community of Android Developers and Designers of Almería.
+* I am member and collaborator of [Android Almería Developers Group](https://plus.google.com/u/0/communities/105420979515011141876), a meeting point for the community of Android Developers and Designers of Almería.

 ### Apps in Google Play
   - [culturAL](https://play.google.com/store/apps/details?id=org.josejuansanchez.agendaculturaldealmeria).